UPDATE: Mentor applications for the 2021-2022 academic year are still being accepted for those interested in the following family trees:

 - Mixed Heritage Family Tree

-The final deadline to apply is Monday, April 12 at 11:59 p.m.
-EST. We are no longer accepting new applications for the Asian, International, Latinx and LGBTQ Family Trees as they are currently at capacity.
+We are no longer accepting new applications for the Arab & Middle Eastern, Asian, International, Latinx and LGBTQ Family Trees as they are currently at capacity.

 Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first-year and transfer students (mentees) with returning students (mentors) and all students with alumni.
 CMI provides students the opportunity to get involved in various "family trees" within the program.
 Although participants will be asked to specify one family tree, we recognize the multiple identities of our students and provide opportunities for CMI participants to get involved in cross-cultural program-wide events.

 Mentors are students chosen through an application process to work with Multicultural Affairs in supporting the Columbia Mentoring Initiative (CMI).
 Mentors offer guidance and support to first-year and transfer students on how to navigate Columbia University and successfully adjust to college life.
 Mentors contribute to the development of a family tree community by participating in a variety of social, cultural and educational events and building meaningful relationships with other members of the program.

 To apply for a mentor position, the applicant must be an enrolled student in Columbia College or Columbia Engineering and maintain a minimum GPA of 2.5.